Online Study Options

 - Research methods

-The U.S. Bureau of Labor Statistics (BLS) reported average salaries for private detectives and investigators in May 2014.
-The mean annual salary for this profession was $52,880.
-However, those working for manufacturing industries, especially aerospace and other fabricated metal products, earned mean salaries of $77,320 and $81,500, respectively.
-The BLS anticipates a 5% increase in jobs for private investigators from 2014-2024, largely due to concerns about Internet threats, data protection and property safeguarding.
+The U.S. Bureau of Labor Statistics (BLS) reported average salaries for private detectives and investigators in May 2016.
+The mean annual salary for this profession was $53,530.
+The highest paid private investigators worked for electric power generation companies, making a mean annual wage of $80,480.
+Private investigators working for local governments made an average of $60,100.
+The BLS anticipates a 5% increase in jobs for private investigators from 2014-2024, largely due to concerns about Internet threats, data protection, and property safeguarding.